Norman Le Brocq

 Norman Le Brocq (8 January 1922 – 26 November 1996) was a communist, trade union activist, and a leader of a Jersey resistance cell opposed to the German occupation of the Channel Islands during World War II.
 The resistance cell distributed anti-fascist propaganda throughout Jersey and sheltered slave labourers who had escaped from German captivity.
 After the liberation of France by the allied forces, a German soldier connected with Le Brocq and they began planning a mutiny against the German commanders on the islands.
 However, the war ended before the mutiny could be attempted.
 After the war, Le Brocq became a human rights activist, campaigning for the introduction of a minimum wage, equitable divorce laws, compulsory school education and health insurance.
 He also won several elections throughout the 1960s and 70s to serve as a Jersey State Deputy.
-Le Brocq was a life-long member of the Communist Party of Great Britain (CPGB).
+He was a lifelong member of the Communist Party of Great Britain (CPGB).

-Le Brocq was bitter towards Jersey's government and police who had gone unpunished despite collaborating with the German occupiers in deporting to German prisons 2,400 people who were not native to the Channel Islands.
+Le Brocq was bitter towards Jersey's government and police, who had gone unpunished despite collaborating with the German occupiers in deporting to German prisons 2,400 people who were not native to the Channel Islands.
 Whilst his participation in the resistance went unrecognised by the British government, many officials who had collaborated with the Nazis were awarded OBE titles and knighthoods.

 Early life

-Born in Jersey in 1922 and the son of a florist, Le Brocq grew up on the island and as a boy was granted a scholarship to Victoria College.
-He became involved in politics during his time at Victoria College and was a supporter of the International Brigades during the Spanish Civil War.
+Born in Jersey in 1922 and the son of a florist, Le Brocq grew up on the island.
+As a boy, he was granted a scholarship to Victoria College.
+He became involved in politics during his time at the college and was a supporter of the International Brigades during the Spanish Civil War.
 During his teenage years, he became a stonemason and a trade union activist for the Transport and General Workers' Union, a fact he would have to hide during WWII after the German occupational forces outlawed trade unions.
 At some point before the occupation, Le Brocq had joined the Communist Party of Great Britain (CPGB) before WWII.